 A 'child' in law is anyone under 18 years of age and safeguarding children is everyone's business.

-North Bristol NHS Trust recognises that all staff who come into contact with children, young people and their families in their work has a duty to safeguard and promote the welfare of children.
-The North Bristol NHS Trust work in partnership with other agencies which include the police, social care, education and the voluntary sector and are members of the two Local Safeguarding Children's Boards.
+We recognise that all staff who come into contact with children, young people and their families in their work has a duty to safeguard and promote the welfare of children.
+We work in partnership with other agencies which include the police, social care, education and the voluntary sector and are members of the two Local Safeguarding Children's Boards.

 - Ensuring our staff are safe to work with children and young people by carrying out Criminal Records Bureau checks in line with statutory requirement.

 - Having single and multi-agency policies and procedures that are up to date and accessible; these include a Safeguarding policy, a policy for children who do not attend their appointments, a flagging system for children about whom there are concerns and supervision for staff who hold a child protection caseload.

 - Delivering a comprehensive programme of safeguarding training at all levels, across the organisation to all Staff.

 We have key staff in place to lead the safeguarding agenda: